rubenblascoa/esp32-panelcontrol/README.md

   * Dynamic RAM/PSRAM boundaries (Total, Allocated, Free).
   * Local File Storage map occupancy (LittleFS / SD Card).
   * True multi-core mathematical processor loads and silicon temperature profiles.
 * **NTP Time-Backed Database:** Fully automated background logging routines.
-Once synced to atomic network clocks, the firmware appends a structured 10-column telemetry line into the system CSV spreadsheet every 2 hours continuously.
+Once synced to atomic network clocks, the firmware appends a structured 11-column telemetry line into the system CSV spreadsheet every 2 hours continuously.
+* **Blasco AI:** Gemini-powered chat assistant embedded in the web dashboard as a sidebar panel.
+Supports streaming responses, file attachments, and receives live telemetry data as context.
+The Gemini API key is stored securely in NVS on the ESP32 and never exposed to the browser.
+* **Cloudflare Tunnel:** A Cloudflare Worker + Durable Object relay bridges the ESP32 to any browser over the internet without requiring a public IP or port forwarding.
+The ESP32 connects to the Worker via WebSocket; browsers connect to the same Worker endpoint.
+All traffic is authenticated with HMAC-SHA256 signatures.
+* **Tiered Security System:** Active monitoring of CPU temperature, ambient temperature (DHT11), processor load, RAM usage, and Wi-Fi signal strength across three alert levels (info / warning / critical).
+Alert causes are broadcast to all connected WebSocket clients in real time and logged as the 11th column of the telemetry CSV.
+* **Hardware Error Recovery:** Automatic hardware reinitialization for NFC, DHT11, and HC-SR04 after 3 consecutive sensor failures, with a 30-second cooldown between recovery attempts.
+* **OTA Updates (Over-The-Air):** Firmware can be flashed wirelessly over the local network, authenticated with the same web login password.

 ---